theimowski/SuaveMusicStore/en/register_form.md

     - `Username` must be at most 30 characters long
     - `Password` must match the regular expression
     - `ConfirmPassword` must match the regular expression

+> Note: In initial version, the `Email` field used `System.Net.Mail.MailAddress` type, however I had hard times using the same type when building with .NET CLI for this version, that's why I falled back to a plain string for email field.
+Here's the corresponding [GitHub issue](https://github.com/fsprojects/Paket/issues/2829) to track.

 Server-side only validation, like `passwordMatch` are of type `('FormType -> bool) * string`.
 So this is just a tuple of a predicate function and a string error.